-- > Dismiss the complaint in whole or in part - > Uphold the complaint in whole or in part - Recommend changes to school systems or procedures to ensure that similar do not occur the number of complaints that become protracted.
-However, there will be occasions when, despite all stages of the procedure having been followed, the complainant remains dissatisfied.
+- > Dismiss the complaint in whole or in part - > Uphold the complaint in whole or in part - Recommend changes to school systems or procedures to ensure that similar do not occur occasions when, despite all stages of the procedure having been followed, the complainant remains dissatisfied.
 If the complainant tries to reopen the same issue, the chair of governors is able to inform them in writing that the procedure has been exhausted and that the matter is now closed.